Hi there!

 "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel." - Maya Angelou

 On a more personal note, I am passionate about helping clients find peace even amidst their inner storms.
-Struggling with depression and shame myself growing up - I, too, drowned in silent sorrow.
+Struggling with my own grief throughout my life - I, too, drowned in silent sorrow.
 I remember feeling like I was trapped in a hole and no one could see or hear my pain.

-After going through my own therapy journey and experiencing profound healing and self-discovery, I realized I wanted to help others find that same sense of healing and clarity in their own lives.
+After going through my own therapy journey and experiencing profound healing and self-discovery, I realized I wanted to help others find that same sense of healing and clarity in their own grief.

 Now, I realize it might be uncommon for a therapist to share something so personal on their website.
 But I truly believe that in order to reflect the path toward inner peace - and to show clients that healing is possible - I must be willing to meet that same level of courageous vulnerability, within ethical standards.
 Just as my clients courageously open up and trust me with their stories, it feels only right that I share here a portion of mine too.

 My own experiences can help me understand the pain that you may be going through.
-I would like to help you.
-I have been trained in evidence-based therapeutic practices to help you process your emotions and experiences.
-This way, you can reclaim your life and begin living in alignment with the life you truly desire.
+There is life after your loss.
+I have been trained in evidence-based therapeutic practices to help you process your grief and experiences.
+This way, we can meet you where you are in your grief and help you understand the deepest layers of your experience.

-If you recognize yourself in my story, let's talk and see whether we are a good therapeutic fit together to find your serenity amidst the storm.
+If you recognize yourself in my story, let's talk and see whether we are a good therapeutic fit together.
+Reach out here for more information.

 "Courage starts with showing up and letting ourselves be seen." - Brené Brown